ZhangWan-byte/ZhangWan-byte.github.io/index.md

 ## Research Interests

-My current interest lies in unveiling the structure of data at different levels for trustworthy multi-source learning.
+My current interest lies in unveiling the structure of data to achieve trustworthy multi-source learning.

 I am also interested in the following topics:
 - **Machine Learning:** geometric deep learning, human model